-Disasters aren’t necessarily always tornadoes or hurricanes, although it is important to prepare for those too.
-In the business world, anything that poses a risk to have disastrous or fatal consequences on your business’ infrastructure, processes, and serviceability.
-Some can and certainly should be prevented, and others that you can only prepare and brace yourself for.
-Remember that your staff’s safety and well-being should be at the very top of your list in any event.
-With that said, here are the disasters that can plague small businesses into extinction.
+Disasters aren’t necessarily always tornadoes or hurricanes, but preparing for those is important, too.
+In the business world, anything that poses a risk has disastrous or fatal consequences on your business’ infrastructure, processes, and serviceability.
+Some can and certainly should be prevented, and others you can only prepare and brace yourself for.
+Remember that your staff’s safety and well-being should be on your list.
+Here are the disasters that can plague small businesses into extinction.

 Cash Flow Problems